dotTrace distinguishes the following thread types:

 ms / MB / events

 Filtered time / allocated memory / number of events.
-For example, if Time subject is selected and no other filters are applied, this will be the entire thread lifetime.
+For example, if Not Selected event is selected and no other filters are applied, this will be the entire thread lifetime.
 If, for instance, you select Waiting in the Thread State filter, this time will be a sum of all Waiting time intervals.

 Thread activity timeline